-Timetables for all Swiss public transportation and the cheapest train tickets are available from Swiss Railways (SBB/CFF).
+Timetables for all Swiss public transportation and the cheapest train tickets are available from Swiss Railways (SBB/CFF) or Omio.
 Buy tickets before boarding trains, or expect a hefty fine.
 Similarly, if buying tickets on a mobile phone, the transaction must be completed before boarding the train – fines have been sent to purchasers who completed the transaction after the departure time of the train.

 Mainline Inter-City Trains between Geneva and Lausanne

 The busiest railway link in the Lake Geneva region is between Lausanne and Geneva.
 Most Inter-City trains from Geneva start at Geneva Airport (GVA) before stopping at Genève-Cornavin (Geneva’s main train station) before proceeding along the northern shore of Lake Geneva towards Lausanne.